urbanspectra-nyc/Mad-Libs-Generator/README.md

 - This Simple Multilingual Mad Libs HTML Generator is supported here for public use.
   - As we type into the left-side text box, the two other text boxes display html text and browser previews, all generated on-the-fly.
-  - Type the part of speech it should be surrounded by hard brackets, like so:
+  - Type the part of speech that should fill a blank field.
+The part of speech should be surrounded by hard brackets, like so:
     ```
     [adjective]
     ```
   - When ready, we copy html source code from the middle column, and then paste it to a doc.html for formatting.
   - Look at the sample .txt and .html files under .examples/test-content/ for further guidance.
-  - We provide support to those who wish to contribute to our catalogue.
+  - We provide support to those who wish to contribute to our catalog.
-  - In concert with other educators, we explore opportunities that vocabulary clues can provide for teaching and learning.
-    - Templating will be useful here.
-So will multilingual diagramming.

 ---

 #### Table Of Contents